3.2 Opening, Closing and Backing Up the Origin Project File

 Origin has three different data recovery features which can be enabled or disabled from Tools: Options:

-- backup is the oldest Origin recovery feature and can be useful for recovering data when you have a project file that will not open.
+- Backup is the oldest Origin recovery feature and can be useful for recovering data when you have a project file that will not open.
+This file should contain the project content at the moment of the last successful file save.

-- autosave is useful for recovering from program crashes and power failures.
+- Autosave is useful for recovering from program crashes and power failures.
+As the name implies, the file is automatically saved at some predefined interval.

 By default when you launch Origin, the Origin window title shows UNTITLED-/Folder1 to indicate a blank new project and that your current Project Explorer folder is Folder1.
 This file remains named as UNTITLED until you choose File: Save Project or File: Save Project As.
 In either case, attempting to save UNTITLED will open the Save As dialog box where you can choose a path, a File name and a file type (Save as type).